ExpiringFrog/deribingo/README.md

 ## Setup

-## Installing Python and Git
-You can install the dependencies with the following steps depending on your Operating System (OS).
+If you do not already have them installed, you can install the dependencies with the following steps depending on your Operating System (OS).

 You're going to download and install Git and Python 3.8.2: